-The Rooms Tutor is responsible, working alongside the Domestic Bursar and Head of Facilities, for allocating accommodation in College (see 3.2) and sub- let houses according to the established accommodation policy.
+The Rooms Tutor is responsible, working alongside the Domestic Bursar and Head of Facilities, for allocating accommodation in College and sub- let houses according to the established accommodation policy.

 The Finance Tutor is responsible for advising on financial matters, how best to allocate the Tutorial budget and meets with students in financial hardship.